sancsoft/beegit.github.io/content_strategy/_posts/2015-09-11-writing-headlines-blog.md

 All too often, writers labor over a blog post for days...then mistakenly just plug in a headline at the end as an afterthought.
 By then, the writer is sick of looking at the piece and simply wants it off his or her plate.

-Devote ample time to writing your headline and make that first impression meaningful.
-Consider adopting the 50/50 rule, whereby half your time is spent constructing an effective headline and lede, and the remainder is spent rounding out your blog.
+<a class="tweet-quote">Devote ample time to writing your headline and make that first impression meaningful.</a> Consider adopting the 50/50 rule, whereby half your time is spent constructing an effective headline and lede, and the remainder is spent rounding out your blog.

 ### Pretend Print Space Limitations Still Exist